guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 Traits can, for example, declare fields and maintain state.
 In fact, you can do anything in a trait definition that you can do in a class definition, and the syntax looks exactly the same, with only two exceptions.

-* A trait cannot have any “class” parameters (i.e., parameters passed to the primary constructor of a class).
+* A trait cannot have any "class" parameters (i.e., parameters passed to the primary constructor of a class).
 * in classes, super calls are statically bound, in traits, they are dynamically bound.
 The implementation to invoke will be determined anew each time the trait is mixed into a concrete class.

 ## The Ordered trait